 Manicurists shape and polish nails.
 Continue reading to learn about getting trained and licensed in this profession.
-Schools offering Culinary Arts degrees can also be found in these popular choices.
+Schools offering Nail Technology degrees can also be found in these popular choices.

 What Types of Programs Can Prepare Me for Manicurist Licensure?

 As a manicurist, you'll need to be licensed by the state you're employed in.
 Manicurist certification programs don't exist, but certificate programs in manicure and nail technology can prepare you to meet your state's license-examination requirements.
 You can complete certificate programs, which are available through community and technical colleges, in as little as 1-2 semesters.
 Most states require aspiring manicurists to complete clinical hours, which certificate programs include in their curricula.
 If you're interested in more advanced education, you could pursue an associate's degree program in cosmetology, where you'll learn about hair and skin care, in addition to nail care.

 Manicuring classes can equip you with all the skill sets needed to gain professional employment and pass your state's licensure examination.
 You'll take courses in nail and skin disease, bacteriology, sanitation and chemical safety.
 You can also take courses that deal with the cleaning, polishing, shaping and decorating of nails, as well as applying artificial enhancements.
 Your manicurist classes may cover pedicure techniques in addition to hand and arm massage.

 What Should I Look for in a Manicurist Program?